The Internet Has No Sympathy for Woman Covered in Pink Paint

 Twitter user @LeleTill covered her entire face in pink glitter poster paint, because the label on the bottle said that it “washes easily off of skin.”
 Turns out that poster paint and face paint are simply not the same thing.
 The woman, known as Leah, painted her face in pink glitter for fun, but when she tried to wash the Palmer Paint Products stuff off, the pink hue remained.

-Twitter users were far less understanding about the woman’s error.
 People on the internet were not exactly overflowing with sympathy for the woman.

-Instead, they took to social media to remind the woman that the painting your entire face with a product labeled as poster paint—and not face paint—is perhaps more of a lapse in judgment than a labeling error.
+In fact, Twitter users were far from understanding about the woman’s issue.
+They even took to social media to remind the woman that the painting your entire face with a product labeled as poster paint—and not face paint—is perhaps more of a lapse in judgment than a labeling error.